TheRiverElder/rand-text/README.md

 - `name` looks like `$name$`.
 It will be replaced with the `args` given while calling the method `PatternManager.generate(key, args)`

 # API

+## PatternManager

+This is the main part of this module.

 ## PatternManager.compile(data)